SummaryRead the full fact sheet

 - a dietitian

 - a family therapist

 - a social worker.

 Most people with bulimia nervosa are treated outside a hospital setting.
 However, if the condition is severe, temporary treatment in a hospital might be needed.
-Outpatient treatment and day programs can also be very helpful in supporting people as they make changes to behavioural, thinking and eating patterns.
+Outpatient treatment and day programs can also be very helpful in supporting people as they make changes to their patterns of behaviour, thinking and eating.